EssGeeEich/Borgmox/README.md

 Only required if the Repository is stored on a system with multiple borg installations.

 Example:
-For rsync.net, you should set this to `/usr/local/bin/borg1/borg1`
+For rsync.net, you should set this to `borg12` or `borg14` depending on which version of borg you have installed.

 ### Passphrase
 The passphrase for the Repository.